table of contents

 While the project manager usually spearheads the kickoff meeting, having a designated scribe to take detailed notes is often helpful.

-Documenting is not just about what is said but also what is decided.
-Note down the decisions made, the rationale behind them, action items, and assigned responsibilities.
+Documenting is not just about recording everything being said but about remembering what you decided.
+Note down any important decisions made, the rationale behind them, action items, and assigned responsibilities.

 Virtual team-building exercises